aml-org/scala-common/README.md

 # Scala Common

-The Scala Common project provides a pure Scala common implementation that is platform-independent and has no dependencies on external libraries.
+The Scala Common project provides a Pure Scala common implementation that is platform-independent and has no dependencies on external libraries.

 This project includes common utility code for:
-- core
-- ext
-- io
-- time

-# Core
+- Core

-Provides basic utility methods to extend String and char.
+  Provides basic utility methods to extend String and Char.

-# Ext
+- Ext

   Provides diff capabilities.

-# Io
+- Io

   - Provides a common file system abstraction that is similar to `java.util.File` but includes implementations in JavaScript and JVM.
   - Allows synchronous and asynchronous operations on both platforms.

-# Time
+- Time

   Provides a simple platform-independent container for `DateTime` elements and includes platform-specific extensions.

 ## In Development